 How many units do you want to produce, how much can you spend on your products and how much can you pay your sourcing agent?
 It is best not to set a 100% fixed budget, but a range, as unexpected costs can always occur.

-As we have seen before, there are different types of sourcing companies.
+As mentioned before, there are different types of sourcing agents.

-Each type has its own advantages and disadvantages.
-Decide for yourself whether you prefer to work with a single agent, a larger sourcing company or a full service sourcing & logistics company.
+Each type has its pros and cons.
+Decide whether you prefer to work with a single agent, a larger sourcing company or a full service sourcing & logistics company.

 Step 4: Research & Compare